coinyon/buchfink/README.md

 ## Donation

-If you find this useful and want to contribute to further development, consider a ETH or ERC-20 donation at [coinyon.eth](https://etherscan.io/address/coinyon.eth).
+If you find this useful and want to contribute to further development, consider an ETH or ERC-20 donation at [coinyon.eth](https://etherscan.io/address/coinyon.eth).

-I also encourage you to support [Rotki](https://github.com/rotki/rotki).
-Buchfink would not be possible without it
+I also encourage you to try out and support [Rotki](https://github.com/rotki/rotki).
+Buchfink would not be possible without it.